What is an inclusive community?

 Regardless of where you stand, it is important to sustain the relationships, strategies, and changes, no matter how minor or insignificant they may seem to be, because they become the tools for managing the process of building an inclusive community.

 Create opportunities to maintain frequent contact and cooperation among the groups.
 For example, if three groups came together to start a new multicultural after school program and it was successful, encourage them to institutionalize the program.
 This could mean hiring a grant writer to identify additional funds to continue the program.

-Efforts to build an inclusive community are sometimes conceived in either-or terms.
+Keep in mind: Efforts to build an inclusive community are sometimes conceived in either-or terms.
 In other words, the effort either focuses on dialogue OR action; assets OR needs; race OR class; individuals OR institutions; social relationships OR neighborhood improvement.
 The tools and resources that are available also tend to emphasize one focus or the other.
 While it is not wrong to choose one strategy or focus over another, it is preferable to implement a comprehensive effort that operates on multiple levels-individual, group, and institution.

 Establish a task force or committee that could serve as a "watchdog" to hold institutions accountable to changes that affect inclusion.

 Encourage leaders who understand and work towards inclusion, equity, and justice to run for office.